cern-eos/eos/doc/using/policies.rst

    # alternative declaration using a hex layout ID
    eos space config default space.policy.conversion.creation=00100112@replicated

-Make sure that the convert of the target space is enabled:
+Make sure that the converter of the target space is enabled:

 .. code-block:: bash